Naven7009/Naveen7009/README.md

 # Hi there 👋

 ## 🙋‍♂️ Who am I?
-I'm Navenraj, a Test Automation Engineer specializing in diverse testing methodologies like functional, regression, exploratory, and globalization/localization testing.
+I'm Navenraj, a Test Automation Engineer specializing in diverse testing methodologies like functional, regression, exploratory, and globalizationlocalization testing.

 ## 🛠️ What do I work with?
 - **UI Testing**: Selenium, Playwright